 No. Citizenship is not a requirement to participate in any of our programs.
 All youth who meet the program requirements are welcome to join.

 Does the Los Angeles Police Cadet Program only accept youth who want to be police officers?

 The Cadet Program is designed to provide the building blocks to becoming a better student and adult, regardless of their career ambition.
 All you have to do to qualify is meet the minimum requirements – and make the commitment.

 Cadets have Post meetings at least once a week.

-What do kinds of activities do Cadets do?
+What kinds of activities are Cadets involved in?

 The activities in which Cadets participate will vary depending on which Post to which they are assigned; but all Posts will combine a variety of opportunities to volunteer within the community with the chance to go on outings that are purely for fun.
 Some activities that Cadet Posts participated in/volunteered to work at last year include:

 - The Academy Awards